Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/69-thunderbolt-ME.md

 1. The `USB-C docking station` connected to the USB-C port.

 **Test steps**
+1. Power on the DUT.
+1. While the DUT is booting, hold the BIOS_SETUP_KEY to enter the UEFI Setup Menu.
+1. Enter the Dasharo System Features menu using the arrow keys and Enter.
+1. Enter the Intel Management Engine Options submenu.
+1. Verify that the Intel ME mode option is in state Disable (HAP) or Disable (Soft) - if not, using the arrow keys and Enter, choose option Disable (HAP) or Disable (Soft).
+1. Press F10 to save the changes.
+1. If necessary - press Y to confirm saving the changes.
+1. Go back to the main menu using the ESC key.
+1. Select the Reset option to apply the settings and reboot.
+1. Boot into the system.
+1. Log into the system by using the proper login and password.
 1. Cut the power off while DUT is turned on.
 1. Restore power and power on the DUT.
 1. Boot into the system.